fuzzylogicxx/fuzzylogic/posts/live-regions-1.md

 From Form Patterns by Adam Silver:

-Screen readers will normally only announce content when it is focused, but live regions announce their content when it changes.
+Screen readers will normally only announce the content of the focused element, but live regions announce their content when it _changes_.
 This means we can communicate to screen reader users without asking them to leave their current location.

 Examples